geeksblabla/geeksblabla.com/README.md

 We talk about the hottest new topics and explain it to the community in a way that is simple and approachable.

-The website is built using [Gatsbyjs](http://gatsbyjs.org)
+The website is built using [Gatsbyjs](http://gatsbyjs.org) you can also suggest us about anything which you think is not that good and we will try to rectify it.

 ## 🚀 Quick start